ianlin0126/bookai/prd.md

 ## Book detail page
 Book detail page is powerd by our DB based on metadata fetched by Open Library API and Gemini/ChatGPT.
 1. book cover image
-2. Book title
+2. Book title, and published year in parenthesis.
+E.g. The Great Gatsby (1925)
 3. AI generated section.
-This section will fetch from Gemini/ChatGPT for the first time, and will cache the result in our DB for subsequent queries.
+This section will fetch from Gemini for the first time, and will cache the result in our DB for subsequent queries.
 The first visit will show loading state and will fetch the results in the background, and update the UI once the results are returned and stored in our DB.
 The section includes:
-  1. Book summary
+  1. Book summary and key takeaways.
-  2. List of questions to ask about the book, and answers to these questions.
 4. Affiliate links to buy books on Amazon for monetization

 ## Popular books section
 This section shows the popular books visited by users over the past week (rolling window of 7 days).
+If there were no visits, just show the last added books.
 We will log total visits to the book detail page per day, and is able to return a ranked list of books by visit over the past week.
 This section should include book cover image, title, and author.
 Clicking on a book will redirect to the book detail page.

 ## Prompts needed

 ### Summarize a book

-> Give me a summary of the book {book_title} by {author}  in json format with the following fields: title, author, year, summary.
+> Give me a summary of the book {book_title} by {author}  in json format with the following fields: title, author, year, summary, and key takeaways.
 If you don’t know the book or don’t have enough knowledge about the book just return NULL.

-IF you are able to provide summary of a book, also provide me a list of prompts i can ask to learn more about the book and a detailed response to the prompt.

 Format your response in valid JSON format only
 >